kampfj/kampfj.github.io/README.md

 # My personal site

-Created with Jekyll and Minimal Mistakes
+Created with Jekyll and Minimal Mistakes.
+Hosted at jjkampf.com